 Senior citizens who are 62 years of age and above also get a discounted rate of USD 17.

-However, there are a few things you should be aware of before deciding to spend money on Liberty Crown tickets –
+However, there are a few things you should be aware of before deciding to spend money on Statue of Liberty Crown tour tickets –

 1. A cardholder can only book a maximum of 4 tickets in a 6-month period

-2. When you buy a Crown ticket, you must mention the names of each visitor
+2. When you buy a Crown access Statue of Liberty ticket, you must mention the names of each visitor

 3. The cardholder must be present to pick up tickets.